- About the Department

 2014 Presidential Engagement Professor

 Congratulations to Dr. Christine Malecki for being named a Presidential Engagement Professor!
 This honorary title is meant to acknowledge NIU faculty with outstanding records of community outreach and engagement.
-See here for more details about the event.
+See here for more details about the award.

 2014 Outstanding Graduate Teaching Assistant Award